studio-workshop/.github/profile/README.md

 # 🎮 Studio Workshop

-### Studio Workshop is a Roblox development group committed to crafting high-quality experiences for all players.
+### Studio Workshop is a Roblox development studio committed to crafting high-quality experiences for all players.